 This comforting Quorn Shepherd's pie will keep you wary, cosy and full throughout the winter months.

 The ultimate winter comfort food.
-This Shepherd's Pie uses Quorn mince so that it's suitable for vegetarians and an added bonus is that it also cuts the fat content while still providing you with a high amount of protein.
-This Quorn Shepherd's Pie uses red wine for a rich and bold hit of flavour, emphasised by the addition of stock and tomato puree.
+This pie uses Quorn mince so unlike our traditional shepherd's pie, it's suitable for vegetarians.
+An added bonus is that it cuts the fat content while still providing you with a high amount of protein.
+It uses red wine for a rich and bold hit of flavour, emphasised by the addition of stock and tomato purée.
 The unexpected use of pesto is an easy way to add flavoursome herbs without juggling 10 different jars or wasting half a packet of fresh basil.

 Ingredients